-Post Traumatic Stress Disorder (PTSD) is a behavioral health condition often associated with those who've experienced the devastation of war.
-However wartime traumas are not the only causes as anyone can develop PTSD after experiencing or witnessing a fearful or life-threatening event.
-These could include natural disasters, sexual assaults or, as addressed in this article, car accidents.
+Anyone can develop PTSD after experiencing or witnessing fearful or life-threatening events like natural disasters, sexual assaults, or, as addressed in this article, car accidents.

-When a car accident is severe enough to trigger PTSD in a victim, there are ways that you can use the legal system to recover for losses caused by its impact on your life.
-Below you'll find out more about PTSD car accident compensation claims and what they may mean for your case.
+When a car accident is severe enough to cause PTSD, there are ways that you can use the legal system to recover for losses caused by the impact of PTSD flashbacks on your life.
+Below, you'll find out more about PTSD car accident compensation claims and what they may mean for you.